How to feel your way toward something honest, hidden under the trapdoor on the top of your skull.

 (That’s exactly what Roland Barthes did in 1977, to a delightful effect.)

 Zen in the Art of Writing remains a must-read in its entirety, and a fine addition to the collected advice of great writers.
-Complement it with Bradbury on writing with joy and this fantastic 1974 documentary on his fantastical mind.
+Complement it with Bradbury on writing with joy and this fantastic 1974 documentary about his fantastical mind.

 For more wisdom on writing, see Stephen King on the art of “creative sleep,” Elmore Leonard’s 10 rules of writing, Walter Benjamin’s thirteen doctrines, H. P. Lovecraft’s advice to aspiring writers, F. Scott Fitzgerald’s letter to his daughter, Zadie Smith’s 10 rules of writing, David Ogilvy’s 10 no-bullshit tips, Henry Miller’s 11 commandments, Jack Kerouac’s 30 beliefs and techniques, John Steinbeck’s 6 pointers, and Susan Sontag’s synthesized learnings.